accelazh/accelazh.github.io/_posts/2021-11-06-Methodologies-For-Skilled-Innovation.md

   * __Teamwork helps inspire__ new ideas, e.g. brainstorm is not running on individual.
 Ideas passing back-forth, listened and reflected, can usually generate much more.

   * __Idea polishing needs teamwork__.
 A new idea needs to be verified.
 It needs to be extended.
 It needs to be patched for weakness.
 Sometime it needs to be turned into another way, or brought into a new level.
 This usually happen across a team, which idea passing back-forth, interactively, challenge and get challenged.
-Everyone has the unique experience to help idea grow, to avoid it stuck in a deadend.
+Everyone has the unique experience to help idea grow, to avoid it stuck in a dead end.

   * Besides working in office, innovation also needs __info feed from the external world__.
 We can participant regularly in meetups, summits, etc, to meet guys from different places and how they solve related problems.
 This is usually key to know our industry position, catch up and ensure we are not hitting in a wrong direction.

   * Help other people, and __answer questions__.
 Besides providing knowledge, answer questions provide chance to review our knowledge and product again, and understand how people see it from another perspective.
 This can usually find new gaps.
 And it broadens our scope and helps other people grow, eventually a positive feed for innovation.

+### Visions & Strategy

 Visions & strategic thinking that help innovation